moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 - Luke Curley ({{I-D.draft-lcurley-warp}}), and
 - Cullen Jennings and Suhas Nandakumar ({{I-D.draft-jennings-moq-quicr-arch}}), together with Christian Huitema ({{I-D.draft-jennings-moq-quicr-proto}}).

-We would also like to thank Suhas Nandakumar for his presentation, "Progressing MOQ" {{Prog-MOQ}}, at the October 2022 MOQ virtual interim meeting, that we used as a starting point for the Requirements section ({{req-sec}}).
+We would also like to thank Suhas Nandakumar for his presentation, "Progressing MOQ" {{Prog-MOQ}}, at the October 2022 MOQ virtual interim meeting.
+We used his outline as a starting point for the Requirements section ({{req-sec}}).

 James Gruessing would also like to thank Francesco Illy and Nicholas Book for their part in providing the needed motivation.